 What is a wireframe?

-A wireframe is a schematic layout of the future product, will it be a website, an app, or a platform.
-A wireframe is always a simple text-and-line representation.
-It is sort of a skeleton of the future product design.
+A wireframe is a schematic layout of a future product, whether a website, an app, or a platform.
+Wireframe is always a simple text-and-line representation — a skeleton of the future product design built from basic shapes and structure.

-Wireframing is part of ideation and prototyping stages of the product design.
+Wireframing is part of the ideation and prototyping stages of the product design.
 Depending on the stage of product development, designers use different fidelity wireframes ranging from low to high.
-From the design point of view, fidelity is how detailed the wireframe of the future product will be.
+From the design point of view, fidelity is how detailed the wireframe will be and how accurately it reflects the overall structure of the product.

 What is a low-fidelity wireframe?

-Lo-fi wireframes can reflect a product’s basic architecture and features, showing where the content and visuals blocks will be placed.
-With the help of lo-fi wireframes, the designer can visualize concepts and design possibilities at the beginning of the product development phase.
+Lo-fi wireframes can reflect a product's basic structure and features, showing where the content and visual blocks will be placed.
+With them, designers can quickly create wireframes in short terms to explore concepts and possibilities during the early stages of product development phase.

-Low-fidelity wireframes are part of the ideation process.
-As much of the details are missing at this stage, designers usually present them to the client with some additional comments.
+Low-fidelity wireframes are part of the ideation process and are perfect for rapid iteration.
+As many of the details are missing at this stage, designers usually present them to the client with some additional comments.
 Lo-fi wireframes are time-saving for both product owners and the design team.
-Simplicity, effectiveness, and time-saving characteristics make low-fidelity wireframes a valid part of the product development equation.
+Simplicity, effectiveness, and time-saving characteristics make it easier to quickly iterate and align with stakeholders.

-We hope that by this point you got an idea of how wireframes work.
-However, there is still a big question to anser .
+By this point, we hope you have an idea of how wireframes work.
+However, there is still a bigger question to answer.

 What is a high-fidelity wireframe?

 Following the logic, a high-fidelity (hi-fi) wireframe is an advanced version of a low-fidelity wireframe.
-However, it is more than a sketch with more details, but a series of thought-through screens that illustrate each element and the connections between them.
-But unlike more developed prototypes, wireframes are always static.
-The graphics of hi-fi wireframes are usually more distinct than of lo-fi wireframes, but not as detailed as of hi-fi prototypes`.
+However, it is more than just a detailed sketch — it is a series of well-thought-out screens that illustrate each element and the connections between them with a detailed representation of the product.

-The key difference between low-fidelity and high-fidelity wireframes is that lo-fi represents design direction and general layout while the hi-fi is well-researched and presents a more precise look and functionality of the future product.
+The key difference between low-fidelity and high-fidelity wireframes is that lo-fi represents design direction and general layout, while hi-fi is well-researched, highly detailed, and presents a more precise look and functionality of the future product.

 When to use hi-fi wireframes?